-NLR, PLR, and MLR represent three inflammatory biomarkers that can be readily assessed through the primary and cost-effective CBC blood test.
-Research has consistently demonstrated their utility as prognostic independent indicators.
-Elevated values of these markers are indicative of an unfavorable treatment diminished DFS. response, and а correlation with sarcopenia.
+NLR, PLR, and MLR represent three inflammatory biomarkers that can be readily assessed through the primary and cost-effective complete blood count test.
+Research has consistently demonstrated their utility as independent prognostic indicators.
+Elevated values of these markers are indicative of an unfavorable treatment response, diminished DFS, and a correlation with sarcopenia.
 Adopting a classification system based on pretreatment hematologic markers is recommended to identify patients at a heightened risk of recurrence and diminished survival in cases of HNSCC.
 This approach will facilitate the early implementation of more aggressive interventions for such patients, allowing for better clinical management.